 The 5G future is here… almostFebruary 2021

 Welcome to the year of 5G.
 The new, superfast generation of wireless technology, potentially 100 times faster than its predecessor 4G, is finally making its way to a smartphone near you.
-For brands, this is a huge opportunity, because 5G has the potential to create digital customer experiences that, until now, they could only dream of.
+For brands, this is a huge opportunity, because for marketing 5G has the potential to create digital customer experiences that, until now, they could only dream of.

 But don’t get too excited just yet.
 5G isn’t expected to reach its true potential for a couple of years.
 One reason is the amount of time it takes for wireless carriers to roll out and install the necessary network equipment.
 Another is that the take-up of 5G devices has some catching up to do, with consumers tightening their belts during the pandemic and forgoing smartphone upgrades.